orjanv/GistBlog/readme.md

 The program read markdown text from a file, "post.md" and posts the content from that file instead of asking for content.
 This way you can use markup in your blogspot on gist.

 I will look at a better way of handeling different files etc later.

+* Remember to change file location at the beginning of the file, just after the import:

+		os.chdir('/home/orjanv/gistblog')